ilg-physics-ucsb/physics6-manual/6BL/Lab1.md

 ### Finding the exact dependency of period on pendulum length
 -->
-From your previous investigations on which parameters affect the period of the pendulum, you have hopefully concluded that the length $L$ is the only parameter that affects the period of the pendulum.
+From your previous investigations on which parameters affect the period of the pendulum, hopefully, you have concluded that the length $L$ is the only parameter that affects the period of the pendulum.
 In this part, we will attempt to find the mathematical relationship between the period $T$ and the length $L$.
 <!-- The most common scenario you face as a scientist is arguing for or against the validity of one or more theoretical models.
 In the next exercise you will carefully take data, and use your sharp analytical skills to *differentiate* between two proposed theories made by your friends, and determine by a well thought-out argument, if either is correct.

 ### The Scenario